World Squash: Coaching and development

-The WSF encourages the development of squash, not only in countries where it is a new sport but also where it is already well-established.
-Advice on all development matters is given to members and is implemented through the group of WSF specialists in the Coaching & Development Committee and via "best practice" on the WSF website.
-Committee Members identify needs for development projects in their regions and recommend activity plans to the WSF for resources and funding.
+World Squash encourages the development of squash, not only in countries where it is a new sport but also where it is already well-established.
+Advice on all development matters is given to members and is implemented through the group of World Squash specialists in the Coaching & Development Committee and via "best practice" on the World Squash website.
+Committee Members identify needs for development projects in their regions and recommend activity plans to World Squash for resources and funding.
 The committee organises a Coaching Conference on an annual basis and runs coaching courses in new and developing squash nations to help develop local coaches.
-The committee also organises a management conference for senior executives in national associations so they can network, share resources and establish best practice on the WSF website.
+The committee also organises a management conference for senior executives in national associations so they can network, share resources and establish best practice on the World Squash website.

 Referees and rules

-The Referees Committee has responsibility for implementing and running a Referees’ Programme which trains, accredits and assesses the top grade WSF Referees.
+The Referees Committee has responsibility for implementing and running a Referees’ Programme which trains, accredits and assesses the top grade World Squash Referees.
 A referees conference is organised on a biennial basis.
 The Rules Commission continually monitors the rules of the sport and makes recommendations for change.
 It also provides a very popular on-line rules answers service to the public at large on interpretation of the rules.